top of page

 I was the first to report this story which was ultimately picked up by The New York Times, Grub Street, New York Post and more.

-Two 27-year-old men went missing from the same music venue in Brooklyn just over a month apart.
-Both were found dead days later in Newtown Creek.
+Two 27-year-old men went missing from the same music venue in Brooklyn a month apart.
+Both were found dead in Newtown Creek.

-I was the first to report this story which captured national attention for weeks.
-My stories spanned initial breaking news coverage of the second man going missing and interviews with family, friends, and elected officials.
-Most recently I wrote a year anniversary story.
+I was the first to report this story, which captured national attention for weeks.
+My stories included exclusive interviews with family and friends, access to vigils and memorials, and continued interaction with authorities.
+Most recently, I wrote a reflective one year after the men went missing.

 Another man found dead in Newtown Creek: ‘Damani loved life’